Kieron Dwayne Sargeant

 Bio

-Sargeant's choreography has received international recognition, with his works commissioned and showcased widely across the United States, Canada, Cuba, Grenada, Barbados, Togo, Nigeria, and various European locations through MSC Cruise Lines.
-Among his notable choreographic achievements are He Shall Walk, commissioned by Northwestern University’s Black Arts Consortium and the Mellon Foundation Sawyer Seminar, as well as collaborative endeavors like Mirror of the Soul (Danse Contemporaine Togo), Legend of the Pitch Lake Myth (University of Iowa Dance Company), and Rebirth (Minnesota State University).
+Sargeant's choreography has received international recognition, with works commissioned and showcased widely across the United States, Canada, Grenada, Barbados, Togo, Nigeria, and various European locations through MSC Cruise Lines.
+Among his notable choreographic achievements is “He Shall Walk”, commissioned by Northwestern University's Black Arts Consortium and the Mellon Foundation Sawyer Seminar.
+He has also created commissioned dance works for Danse Contemporaine Togo, the University of Iowa Theatre Department, Minnesota State University, and the Bucknell University Department of Dance and Theatre.

 ARTIST STATEMENT